Xecon Uddin (BD/FR)

 Text written by GHA

-Born in Bangladesh and based in France, Xecon Uddin mainly works with graphic prints and experiments with other media such as photography.
-In his artworks, he explores memories, dreams and identity especially in relation to his status as a refugee and queer artist.
+Born in Bangladesh and based in France, Xecon Uddin mainly works with graphic prints and experiments with other media such as photography and drawings.
+In his artworks, he explores different aspects of identity, especially in relation to his status as a refugee and queer artist.
+He often creates figurative pieces that depict hybrid humans combined with natural elements.
+These works convey his exploration of dreams and memories, as well as the layered nature of human identity and relationship to nature.

 Xecon Uddin